dotps1/dotps1.github.io/_posts/2018-01-22-brewing-your-own-brewpi.md

 ---

-### You will be working with electricity while building this project, if your not comfortable with that or don't know what you're doing, do not attempt this build.
+### You will be working with electricity while building this project, if you're not comfortable with that or don't know what you're doing, do not attempt this build.
 Anytime you need to work on the hardware of this system always, always, always unplug it completely.
 There will be 110v running inside this circuit.
 PROCEED AT YOUR OWN RISK!

 ---

 ### Shopping list

 Lets start with a shopping list shall we.
 Now, you don't need to buy these via the links I am providing, they are merely for context.
-Also, look in your junk drawer, things like the RaspberryPi and Arduino power supply, I found around the house, one was an old phone charger, and the other was to and old light that I hadn't seen in years.
+Also, look in your junk drawer, things like the RaspberryPi and Arduino power supply I found around the house, one was an old phone charger, and the other was to and old light that I hadn't seen in years.
 The power cable is from an old computer.
 I used some Romex wire that I already had as well.

 * [RaspberryPi 3](https://www.amazon.com/Raspberry-Pi-RASPBERRYPI3-MODB-1GB-Model-Motherboard/dp/B01CD5VC92/ref=sr_1_3?s=pc&ie=UTF8&qid=1516666046&sr=1-3&keywords=raspberry+pi+3)
 * [Arduino Uno](https://www.amazon.com/Compatible-Electronic-ATmega328P-Microcontroller-RoboGets/dp/B01N4LP86I/ref=sr_1_8?ie=UTF8&qid=1516666086&sr=8-8&keywords=arduino+uno)